ADA525 Rapid prototyping using computational tools

 Contents and structure

-This course provides students with a hands-on introduction to tools and resources for designing and fabricating prototypes of smart systems.
-The course is divided into three different themes:
+This course provides a hands-on introduction to tools and techniques for designing and fabricating functional prototypes of smart systems.
+The curriculum is divided into two main modules:

-Learning how to create 3D models using CAD (Computer Aided Design) software and fabricating them using digital fabrication equipment like FDM 3D printing, CNC machining and laser cutting.
+Students will learn to create 3D models using CAD (Computer-Aided Design) software and fabricate them using tools like 3D printers and laser cutters.

-How to design and implement electronic circuits and embedded software systems.
-This includes using circuit design software, circuit fabrication, microcontroller programming and integration with input (sensors, signals) and output (actuators, speakers, light).
+This module covers the design and implementation of electronic circuits and embedded systems, including circuit design software, microcontroller programming, and integration of inputs (sensors, signals) and outputs (actuators, lights, sound).

-The final part of the course will require the students to integrate techniques learned in the different moduels into a final project that is presented as a writted report by the end of the semester.
+The final part of the course will require the students to integrate techniques learned in the different modules into a final project that is presented as a written report by the end of the semester.

 Learning Outcome